AckerlyXu/heima/articles/azure-resource-manager/resource-group-create-service-principal-portal.md

 ## Get application ID and authentication key
 When programmatically logging in, you need the ID for your application and an authentication key.
 To get those values, use the following steps:

-1. From **App registrations** in Active Directory, select your application.
+1. From **App registrations** in Azure Active Directory, select your application.

     ![select application](./media/resource-group-create-service-principal-portal/select-app.png)
 2. Copy the **Application ID** and store it in your application code.
 The applications in the [sample applications](#sample-applications) section refer to this value as the client id.